How to Make a YouTube Channel Trailer Without After Effects (2026)

 Don't:

 Not sure whether you need a channel trailer or a video intro?
-A channel trailer auto-plays to non-subscribers visiting your channel page β it's a subscriber-conversion video.
+A channel trailer auto-plays to non-subscribers visiting your channel page — it's a subscriber-conversion video.
 A video intro is the animated opening of individual uploads (see our guide: How to Make a YouTube Intro Without After Effects).
 For the closing section of individual videos, see: How to Make a YouTube Outro Without After Effects.

+How long should a YouTube channel trailer be?
 60-90 seconds is the standard, with most successful creator trailers landing around 75 seconds.
-Shorter is almost always better than longer β a non-subscriber who finishes a 60-second trailer is more likely to subscribe than one who clicks away from a 3-minute trailer at the 90-second mark.
+Shorter is almost always better than longer — a non-subscriber who finishes a 60-second trailer is more likely to subscribe than one who clicks away from a 3-minute trailer at the 90-second mark.

-Not directly β the channel trailer doesn't rank in search or show in the algorithm's feed.
+Does a YouTube channel trailer help with SEO or views?
+Not directly — the channel trailer doesn't rank in search or show in the algorithm's feed.
 Its sole function is converting channel page visitors into subscribers.
-The metric to watch is the subscriber conversion rate on your channel page analytics (visitors β subscribers), not views on the trailer itself.
+The metric to watch is the subscriber conversion rate on your channel page analytics (visitors → subscribers), not views on the trailer itself.

+Can I use the same video as my channel trailer and a regular video upload?
 Yes.
-You can feature any existing video as your channel trailer β you don't have to create something separate.
+You can feature any existing video as your channel trailer — you don't have to create something separate.
 That said, a dedicated trailer purpose-built for subscriber conversion (short, direct, strong hook) typically outperforms a regular full-length video used as a placeholder.

+What AutoAE plan do I need for the channel trailer templates?
 The Starter plan ($9.90/month) gives you access to all templates with 1080p export and commercial use rights.
 Alternatively, the one-time purchase option is $2.90 per video if you only need it once.
-The Free plan is 720p with a watermark β not suitable for a channel page trailer.
+The Free plan is 720p with a watermark — not suitable for a channel page trailer.

+Do I need to remake my channel trailer regularly?
 Once a year, or when your channel's content focus shifts significantly.
-A channel trailer reflects the current identity of your channel β if you've pivoted from gaming to finance content, update it.
+A channel trailer reflects the current identity of your channel — if you've pivoted from gaming to finance content, update it.
 If you've been consistent, a well-made trailer from 12 months ago still works.